 - A 36% debt to income ration (which means the total of all your debt payments shouldn’t exceed more than 36% of your income)

 This is another area where your student loan debt could impact your ability to get a mortgage.
 If your total debt payment (mortgage + student loans + other debts) exceeds 36% of your income, your lender will probably not approve you for a mortgage.

 One way to potentially reduce your monthly student loan payment amount (and as a result your total debt to income ratio) is to refinance your student loans.
 If you can refinance your student loans to either a lower interest rate or longer repayment term, you’ll likely be reducing your monthly payment.
 To learn about your student loan refinancing options, check out Credible, a free marketplace for student loans where you can receive offers from multiple lenders after filling out a single form.

-College Investor readers can get a $200 bonus when they refinance with Credible.
+College Investor readers can get up to a $750 bonus when they refinance with Credible.

 Your Employment History

 Finally, most lenders will look at your employment and employment history because they want to know where the money is coming from to pay your bills.
 Lenders typically want you to be at your job for at least one year before they will consider the income – but some lenders want 2 years or even 5 years in the same industry.
 Otherwise, they may be leery about including that income and you could not get a mortgage.